|Pvt. Francis Ignatius

 provided railroad service to a copper smelter.

 Francis was a worker at the copper smelter owned by the Anaconda Copper Company when he was drafted into the U.S. Army while living in Nevada.
 He was inducted on March 19, 1941, at Salt Lake City and sent to Fort Knox, Kentucky, for basic training.
 In the late summer of 1941, he was sent to camp Polk, Louisiana, where he was assigned to the 753rd Tank Battalion.

 Francis's tank battalion did not take part in the maneuvers that were being held at Camp Polk while they were there.
 After the maneuvers, the 192nd Tank Battalion, which had taken part in maneuvers, was informed that it was being sent overseas.
-Since the battalion was mainly made up of National Guardsmen, those men who were married, or 29 years old or older, were given the chance to resign from federal service.
-Francis volunteered to replace a National Guardsman or had his name drawn.
+Since the battalion was mainly made up of National Guardsmen, those men who were 29 years old or older, were given the chance to resign from federal service.
+Francis either volunteered to replace a National Guardsman or had his name drawn.
 He was assigned to B Company and to the tank of Zenon Bardowski.

 The battalion traveled west by train to San Francisco.
 Arriving there, they were taken by ferry to Angel Island in San Francisco Bay.
 At Ft.
 McDowell, they were given physicals and inoculated.
 Those men found to have a minor medical condition were held back and scheduled to rejoin the battalion at a later date.